 I’ve had the opportunity to meet so many fellow travelers along the way and many of them I now call friends.
 I hope we all can keep sharing our passion for travel and the joy of learning about others.
 Happy Valentine’s Day my friends!

 My suggestion is on Valentine’s Day, why not get to know one new person?
-Maybe a co-worker, fellow student, shopkeeper, anyone who is different than you in any way, and share a meal or cup of coffee or tea together.
+Maybe a co-worker, fellow student, shopkeeper, anyone who is different than you in any way, and share a meal or cup of coffee or tea together either in person or virtually.
+I love getting together with friends for virtual tea parties.
+We have a chance to catch-up, relax and spend some time together.

 Many of us get tired of the divisiveness and anger on our social media pages.
-Why not share something that is filled with love?
+Why not share something that is filled with love or gratitude?
 Why not brighten someone’s day?

 Have a real conversation and listen.
 Listen to their joys and concerns.
 Listen to how many of those things are the same as yours.
 Then share that story with a family member or friend or share it on social media where you can brighten even more people’s lives.